SanyamYadav/Python_/README.md

 **pos_tagging.py** is concerned with part-of- speech tagging of questions, allowing for ambiguity and also taking account of singular and plural forms for nouns and verbs.

+**semantics.py**
-In Part C is also given a context free grammar for the question language, along with a parser, courtesy of NLTK.
-The task was to write some Python code that does agreement checking on the resulting parse trees, in order to recognize that e.g. Which ducks flies? is ungrammatical.
+is also given a context free grammar for the question language, along with a parser, courtesy of NLTK. was to write some Python code that does agreement checking on the resulting parse trees, in order to recognize that e.g. Which ducks flies? is ungrammatical.

-Agreement checking is used in the system to eliminate certain impossible parse trees.
+**agreement.py**: Agreement checking is used in the system to eliminate certain impossible parse trees.
 In Part D, you will give a semantics for questions, in the form of a Python function that translates them into lambda expressions.